omni-network/omni/docs/content/develop/xchain-messaging.md

 ### `finalized`

 Finalized xmsgs are attested to and delivered only after the rollup's transaction data containing this xmsg finalizes on Ethereum Layer 1.
 This requires 2 beacon chain epochs, which typically takes about 12 minutes.
-However, this strategy offer strong benefits around delivery guarantees – a delivered message can only be "reorg'd out" if Ethereum itself reorgs, which is highly unlikely and requires 2/3 of Ethereum's validators to be slashed.
+However, this strategy offers strong benefits around delivery guarantees – a delivered message can only be "reorg'd out" if Ethereum itself reorgs, which is highly unlikely and requires 2/3 of Ethereum's validators to be slashed.

 Summary: